Caring For Communities In The Pacific Northwest

 In November 2020, Harrison Medical Center’s two campuses merged.
 The new name for this single facility is St. Michael Medical Center.
 There has been no change in ownership, leadership or residency sponsorship related to this change.
 Our parent organization felt the new name was more fitting, given St. Michael is considered a champion of justice, a healer of the sick, and the guardian of the Church.

 We have faculty who perform a variety of procedures, including: minor skin procedures (biopsies, excisions, cryotherapy); colposcopy & cervical biopsy; intrauterine device placement/removal; endometrial biopsy; vasectomy; Nexplanon placement/removal; first trimester obstetric ultrasound; and loop electrosurgical excision procedure (LEEP).
 Elective time is available to train in procedures not performed within our Family Medicine practice.

-No. CHI Franciscan Health’s Harrison Medical Center retains its secular status and offers a wide spectrum of reproductive health services.
+No. Virginia Mason Franciscan Health’s St. Michael Medical Center retains its secular status and offers a wide spectrum of reproductive health services.